Sarcosoma globosum

 Sarcosoma globosum, or witches cauldron, is a species of fungus in the family Sarcosomataceae.
 It was first described in 1793 by Casimir Christoph Schmidel.
 Johann Xaver Robert Caspary transferred it to the genus Sarcosoma in 1891.

-Also known as the Charred-Pancake Cup, is a near-threatened fungus native to Northern Europe.
+Also known as the charred-pancake cup, it is a near-threatened fungus native to Northern Europe.
 It is rarely found in some parts of northeastern North America, particularly in the Great Lakes region.
 To biologists' surprise, in 2021 it was found in Northern British Columbia.

 The witches cauldron is an ascomycete or sac fungus, meaning that its microscopic structure utilizes the ascus, a spore-bearing cell, for sexual reproduction.
-It is a detritivore, and survives on decomposing matter, most commonly leaf litter.
+It is a detritivore, and survives on decomposing plant matter, most commonly leaf litter.
 It is found in spruce forests and does not currently have any human uses.

 Description and range

-Sarcosoma globosum is most commonly studied in Northern Europe, particularly Sweden, however, its population has been in decline for the past 50 years.
-Its preference of well-drained, nutrient-rich soil near rivers and streams coupled with its success in specifically light spruce forest has caused its regional extinction in central Europe.
+Sarcosoma globosum is most commonly studied in Northern Europe, particularly Sweden.
+However, its population has been in decline for the past 50 years.
+The organism's preference of well-drained, nutrient-rich soil near rivers and streams within light spruce forests has caused the fungus to go extinct in several central European countries.

 It is native to Canada, Czech Republic, Estonia, Finland, Latvia, Norway, Poland, Russia, Sweden, Ukraine, and the United States.
-It has been classified regionally extinct in Germany, Lithuania, and Slovakia.
+It has been classified as extirpated in Germany, Lithuania, and Slovakia.